Upper Mustang Circuit

 Clothing and Equipment List for Upper Mustang

-As a reminder, the weather on this trek will vary season to season and day to day as you ascend to higher elevations.
-During the first couple of days on trek you are likely to experience quite warm conditions and you will experience the coldest temperatures at Pha Camp at an altitude of 4,100m where overnight lows can get down to around -10˚C
+As a reminder, the weather on this trek will vary from season to season and day to day as you ascend to higher elevations.
+During the first couple of days on the trek, you are likely to experience quite warm conditions, and you will experience the coldest temperatures in Lo Manthang at an altitude of 3,800m, where overnight lows can get down to around -10˚C (for the late November departure).

 Each trekker should bring one backpack for gear required during the day.
-Your day backpack will contain items such as warm clothes, jacket, camera, water bottles, personal first aid kit and snacks.
-The maximum weight allowance for back pack is 5kg.
-The rest of your personal equipment packed in a duffel or kit bag will be carried by a porter.
+Your day backpack will contain items such as warm clothes, a jacket, a camera, water bottles, a personal first aid kit, and snacks.
+The maximum weight allowance for your day pack is 5kg.
+The rest of your personal equipment, packed in a duffel or kit bag, will be carried by a porter.
 The maximum weight allowance for your duffel bag is 15kg.
 Please ensure that your bag is marked clearly on the outside for easy identification.

 Footwear:

-• Trainers/sneakers.
-Can be used in lodge in the afternoons/ evenings.
+- Trainers/sneakers.
+Can be used in the lodge in the afternoons/ evenings.

 Clothing: